There are many different coronaviruses. Most of them cause illness in animals. However, 7 types of coronaviruses are known to cause illness in humans.

 Symptoms usually appear about 2 to 14 days after people are infected, most commonly within 4 to 5 days.

-In addition to respiratory disease that can be severe and lead to death, other serious complication include
+In addition to respiratory disease that can be severe and lead to death, other serious complications include

 A rare complication called multisystem inflammatory syndrome in children (MIS-C) that may be linked to COVID-19 has been reported in children.
-Symptoms of these can be similar to the rare condition Kawasaki disease and include fever, abdominal pain, and rash.
+Symptoms of this can be similar to the rare condition Kawasaki disease Kawasaki Disease Kawasaki disease causes inflammation of blood vessels throughout the body.
+The cause of Kawasaki disease is unknown but may be associated with an infection.
+Children typically have fever, rash... read more and include fever, abdominal pain, and rash.
 A similar complication has been reported in young and middle-aged adults (multisystem inflammatory syndrome in adults [MIS-A]).

 In most people, symptoms resolve over about a week.
 However, in a few people, symptoms last longer, most often with shortness of breath, cough, and extreme fatigue, sometimes persisting for weeks to months.
 Viral detection tests in these people usually do not show any active virus, and they are generally not considered contagious.